 &Audi at Audi, twelve professional experts from various fields participated in this thought experiment.

 Imagine that artificial intelligence is already behind the wheel in everyday life

 The participants considered the most difficult hurdle to be general acceptance in society: “People will have a much stronger emotional reaction when an accident is caused by a machine rather than a human,” says Kate Darling from the MIT Media Lab.
 The much-discussed “dilemma situation” has a hold on people.

-Behind the beyond initiative are Barbara Wege, Project Manager beyond Initiative and Maj-Britt Peters, Communication Specialist of the beyond Initiative.
+Behind the initiative &Audi are Barbara Wege, Project Manager initiative &Audi and Maj-Britt Peters, Communication Specialist of the initiative &Audi.
 Their common spirit: well-considered optimism for the future.